-If you head towards Masfoot Fort, many of the places mentioned here are on that side of town.
+If you head towards Masfout Fort, many of the places mentioned here are on that side of town.
 (That’s the Hatta side so it’s an easy stopover if you’re going to or from there).
-The fort itself stands atop a hill and as now open as a museum.
-If it’s closed, it’s worth going for the great view over the valley.
-On the hill opposite is a watchtower.
+Let’s start our tour with the fort itself.

 The town is an enclave of Ajman and a farming area.
-There are plans to turn it into a tourist resort but for now, it’s lovely and quiet.
-During a rainy winter, visit the lake at Masfoot Dam.
+There are plans to turn it into a tourist resort by 2030 but for now, it’s lovely and quiet.
+During a rainy winter, visit the lake at Masfut Dam.
 Note that in dry winters like this year there is no water.

 Masfoot Walk is a paved walkway from the dam through the lower part of the town and ends near the fort.
 A waterway has been created which is partly lake and partly stream in winters with a reasonable amount of rain.

 There are lots of benches along the walkway to enjoy the view.
 One area is sheltered.
 The upper part of the Walk is lit with street lamps whilst the lower half is lit with lamp garlands.

 Halfway down the Walk (and road to the Masfout Castle), you’ll see a watchtower on a mound and a cafe called Prestige.
 Its a great place to sit and relax, take in the view, listen to the sounds of the birds and enjoy a fresh juice.
 I have to confess that we have never eaten anywhere else and always go back here because it’s just such a lovely place to sit and my daughter loves the Nutella crepes!

 They also have other desserts and lots of fresh drinks and some savoury options too, such as chicken crepes, pasta and burgers.
 They are very reasonably priced and staff are friendly.

 Since these photos were taken, the sheltered area has been enclosed with ac for hot weather and there is new more comfortable furniture.